My Go-To Travel Essentials

 • Facial oils – I list information about my facial oils + travel supplements below

-• Bamboo toothbrushes and a toothbrush cover – toothbrushes are widely available, however I bring a few months supply so I don’t have to worry about scouring the city to find bamboo options.
+• Bamboo toothbrushes and a toothbrush cover – toothbrushes are widely available everywhere, however I bring a few months supply so I don’t have to worry about scouring the city to find bamboo options.

-• Toothpaste – I use natural brands and fill these containers for carry-one purposes.
+• Toothpaste – I use natural brands and fill these containers for carry-on purposes.

-• Toothpaste tablets – I love these tablets as they’re perfect to bring on hikes, at the airport, or when you need fresh breath, but can’t bring an entire toothbrush/paste setup.
+• Toothpaste tablets – I love these tablets.
+They’re perfect to bring on hikes or at the airport.
 I transfer them to a small plastic bag to reduce storage size and weight.

-• Tongue scraperI use this one in the morning to scrape away the morning tongue toxin buildup.
+• Tongue scraperI use this one in the morning to scrape away overnight toxin buildup.

 • Deodorant – I use a travel size salt stick.
-It sounds weird, I know, but it’s designed to cleanse your pit’s pores rather than clog them.
+It sounds weird, I know, but it’s designed to cleanse your pit’s pores rather than clog them like traditional deodorant.

-• Lip balm – I make these and bring one for every bag.
+• Lip balm – I make my own and bring one for every bag.

 • Nail clippers and tweezers – spend the extra money and purchase high quality ones so they actually work.
 I’ve used these tweezers for years.
 They’re bomb proof.

-• Reusable Q-tip – I pack a reusable Q tip set and ONLY bring 1 to save space – not the whole package.
+• Reusable Q-tip – I bought a reusable Q tip set and I bring 1 to save space – not the whole package.
 I then wrap TP around the Q tip to clean my ears.

 • Hair ties – bring more than you think you’ll need and clip them together with a carabiner – thank me later.
 I also bring elastic spiral hair ties as they prevent hair breakage.